Pricing · 2 min read · By The Toolbox Pro

 What Is the Average Handyman Rate?

-Quick Answer: The average handyman rate in the U.S. in 2026 is $85 to $100 per hour for general work.
-Specialists in plumbing, electrical, or carpentry charge $95 to $150 per hour.
-Rates have gone up 3 to 5 percent every year since 2020, driven by inflation and strong demand.
+Quick Answer: Most homeowners in 2026 pay $85 to $100 per hour for general handyman work.
+Specialists in plumbing, electrical, or carpentry run $95 to $150 per hour.
+Rates have climbed 3 to 5 percent yearly since 2020 because of inflation and tight labor supply.

 What the Average Handyman Charges Per Hour in 2026